TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 <img src="https://github.com/user-attachments/assets/967ad973-e8bf-4d94-bd3b-90ea104e1dc6" alt="Learning on the Lab" width="240" height="100" style="vertical-align: middle;">

-**6.7.** Unchecking "Block all public access" for an S3 bucket is a significant action that should not be taken lightly.
+**6.6.** Unchecking "Block all public access" for an S3 bucket is a significant action that should not be taken lightly.

 The "Block all public access" feature was introduced by AWS as a safeguard against the frequent occurrences of data leaks due to misconfigured S3 buckets\[.
 Disabling it removes this safeguard, so it should only be done with a clear understanding of the potential risks and a strong plan for managing access controls.

-Important considerations when unchecking this box.
+:warning: Important considerations when unchecking this box.:arrow_down:

 - Unchecking this option increases the risk of data exposure if proper access controls are not maintained.
 - It requires careful management of bucket policies and object permissions to ensure only intended data is made public.
 - Public access may be necessary for specific use cases, such as hosting a public website from an S3 bucket.

-In this demo, our bucket contains images that do not require this depth of security and we want available to the public.
+In this demo, our bucket contains images that do not require this depth of security and we want them available to the public.

 ---
 <br>

-**6.8.** Click **Save changes**
+**6.7.** Click **Save changes**

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2025-02-06/9ddefe1b-0142-42ac-bb1d-ce9fc6aa1d03/ascreenshot.jpeg?tl_px=272,351&br_px=3024,1890&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=1055,410)

 ---
 <br>

-**6.9.** Follow the instructions to confirm the changes
+**6.8.** Follow the instructions to confirm the changes

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2025-02-06/7da48fa3-bb18-4f70-ac04-b33df0bc2385/ascreenshot.jpeg?tl_px=272,351&br_px=3024,1890&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=566,300)

 ---
 <br>

-**6.10.** The green banner at the top of the screen confirms the changes were made successfully.
+**6.9.** The green banner at the top of the screen confirms the changes were made successfully.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2025-02-06/3d22be47-c070-4862-9267-8d01a7e75e79/ascreenshot.jpeg?tl_px=272,0&br_px=3024,1538&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=1043,178)

 ---
 <br>

-**6.11.** To allow the appropriate access to this bucket, a **Bucket policy** is required.
+**6.10.** To allow the appropriate access to this bucket, a **Bucket policy** is required.
 Select the *Edit* button.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2025-02-06/82e7452d-7358-423e-8924-009d98720019/ascreenshot.jpeg?tl_px=0,0&br_px=3024,1890&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=959,260)